Learn to ride a bicycle at Burning Man

 Sometimes this is all it takes.
 Two minutes of this and some people start to pick up their feet and they're off.
 If not, we go a little faster.
 It's not about trying to coast or balance or worry about anything.
-We were walking, not let's walk a little faster.
+We were walking, now let's walk a little faster.
 The faster the better, but there's no hurry, no pressure.
 A little bit faster and the rider starts to skip or hop or trot or something where both feet end up off of the ground for a moment.
 More weight ends up on the seat of the bike.
 Balance is just something that your body does while it's waiting for the next foot to come down on the ground.
 Bam!
 That's riding a bike.

 If the new rider needs more than this (and they often do), then there is all of the running along side them and holding onto the bike seat.
 Maybe giving them a little push as you run along side.
 Very quickly this turns into moral support rather than actual holding the bike from falling over.

 One caveat.
-I definitely recommend trying to figure out the great machine that is the bicycle before coming to Burning Man because, even if we can teach you to ride a bike, new riders are inefficient and can quickly run themselves ragged trying to get to the next art piece on a bicycle, especially when that art piece is beyond the horizon.
+I recommend trying to figure out the great machine that is the bicycle before coming to Burning Man because, even if we can teach you to ride a bike, new riders are inefficient and can quickly run themselves ragged trying to get to the next art piece on a bicycle, especially when that art piece is beyond the horizon.